jdeluyck/kcoreorg-website/_posts/2007/2007-12-30-fixing-your-vmwares-guest-clock.md

   - Linux / unix
   - vmware
 ---
-If you&#8217;re using VMWare on a variable-speed processor (like all most modern cpu&#8217;s these days) you might have noticed that sometimes the guest OS runs a lot faster (causing the guest clock to run faster and all kinds of weird effects).
+If you're using VMWare on a variable-speed processor (like all most modern cpu's these days) you might have noticed that sometimes the guest OS runs a lot faster (causing the guest clock to run faster and all kinds of weird effects).

-The fix for that is easy, and specified in <a href="http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&#038;cmd=displayKC&#038;externalId=1591" target="_blank">this knowledgebase article</a>:
+The fix for that is easy, and specified in <a href="http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1591" target="_blank">this knowledgebase article</a>:

 Add to /etc/vmware/config the following lines:
 `<br />